liamrabetian/rabetian.net/content/blog/fifth.md

 showcomments = true
 slug = ""
-tags = ["python", "database", "engineering", "django"] title = "How To Count Your Postgres Tables In Django" description = "Postgres full table counts suck! let's do a faster version"
+tags = ["python", "database", "engineering", "django"] title = "How To Count Your Postgres Tables In Django, Fast!" description = "Postgres full table counts suck! let's do a faster version"

 +++